 - Shade entrances if you expect snow, to discourage the bees from flying; on sunny days they can get confused by the sunlight reflecting on the snow, fly into it and perish.

 - Heft the hives to gauge the level of stores.
-If they are light, feed fondant on the top bars directly over the cluster or sugar syrup on top of the crown boards.
+If they are light, feed fondant on the top bars directly over the cluster on top of the crown boards.

 - Fit insulation to keep the colony warm.
 Use an empty super to support the inner cover and roof.